btrinite/robocars_hat_hw/README.md

-This repository contains the hardware part of the DIYRobocarsFr Hat.
+# This repository contains the hardware part of the DIYRobocarsFr Hat.

+## Intro
 This Hat is designed for Raspberry Pi 3/4, Jetson Nano or any other SBC implementing the well known 'rpi' GPIO connector.
 This Hat provides various interfaces between SBC (Single Board Controler) and hardware to easely build an autonomous small scale RC-style car.
 A typical example of such build is the [Donkey car](https://www.donkeycar.com/)